 I’ve used this one and like the simple design, you just put the cuff around the thickest part of your forearm and velcro it tight- you can easily adjust it during play if you need to tighten or loosen the amount of pressure.

-Top Elbow Brace -McDavid 489 Elbow Strap for Tendonitis and Tennis Elbow
+Top Elbow Strap -McDavid 489 Elbow Brace for Tendonitis and Tennis Elbow

 McDavid’s 489 elbow brace is another one of the top braces we’ve come across.
 It’s plain, straightforward, and it simply works like a charm for most players.